apaz-cli/daisho/planning/Types.md

 ## Generics

 A generic is a compile-time stand-in for another type or value.
-The way that Stilts handles them is similar to C++ templates.
+The way that Daisho handles them is similar to C++ templates.
 You can add generics to methods, classes, traits, impls, and structs.
 When a generic is used, the compiler generates a matching definition for you with the given parameters.
 They are implemented using `#define` and duplication of the generated section